 Georgia actually doesn’t have a formal legal definition of total loss in car accident cases.
-But, insurance companies use this term on a regular basis to determine whether they will repair or replace a vehicle.
+However, insurance companies use this term regularly to determine whether they will repair or replace a vehicle.

 The cash equivalent value is the actual cost of the vehicle less any applicable deductibles in your insurance policy.
-That money is supposed to be used to purchase a car that is from the same manufacturer, has the model year, and has similar options, mileage, and body style.
+That money is supposed to be used to purchase a car from the same manufacturer, has the model year, and has similar options, mileage, and body style.

 Most insurance companies will choose to just give you money for the replacement to avoid the time and effort of having to shop for a vehicle for you.

 In most situations, the insurance company will take steps to destroy, junk, or resell your car if they determine it is a total loss.
 But, if you want to keep the car, even after it is considered a total loss, you might be able to do that.

 If you end up with a salvage title, you will need to get the car repaired and then submit it for review to the State of Georgia to ensure that it’s safe to drive.
 This process can be a headache, but it is doable.